QEF/SternheimerGW/examples/README.md

 SternheimerGW examples
 ======================

-In this directory, we show a few examplary calculations that demonstrate features of the SternheimerGW software.
+In this directory, we show a few exemplary calculations that demonstrate features of the SternheimerGW software.
 In general, these examples are tuned to compromise between runtime and accuracy.
 If you want to perform similar calculations for a publication, you would need to increase the numerical